-Observation 2: Completion of Part 7: Additional Questions for Certain Designated Filers
+Finding 3: Completion of Part 7: Additional Questions for Certain Designated Filers

-The second most common exception identified was a result of filers not completing Part Seven.
-This question is only required of the following group of designated filers: city elected officials, chief or deputy chief operating officers, chief or deputy chiefs of staff, commissioners, department heads, or their equivalents, deputy commissioners, deputy department heads or their equivalents, and employees in the Mayor's office who report directly to the Mayor.
-Of the 66 filers examined in this group, 8 of them left this question blank without answering either yes or no. This indicates possibly 12% of filers in this designated group have not carefully read that question before filing their form.
+The third finding was a result of filers not completing Part Seven of the FDS.
+Part 7 is required of the following designated filers: city elected officials, chief or deputy chief operating officers, chief or deputy chiefs of staff, commissioners, department heads, or their equivalents, deputy commissioners, deputy department heads or their equivalents, and employees in the Mayor's office who report directly to the Mayor.
+Of the 83 filers examined in this group, 6 of them left this question blank.
+This indicates that 7% of filers in this designated group possibly did not read that question before filing their forms, an improvement over the prior year in which 12% possibly did not read the question before completing their forms.